manticoresoftware/manticoresearch-php/docs/lowlevelclient.md

 ### Requests

-Each request array can have one of the following:
+Each request array can have one of the following parameters:

 * body - its content goes as the payload of the HTTP request
 * index/cluster - index/cluster name